 Hearing aids are often the best option for people with hearing loss, but occasionally they no longer help.
 People with severe to profound sensorineural hearing loss may benefit from cochlear implants; those with single sided deafness, mixed hearing loss or conductive hearing loss may benefit from auditory osseointegrated implants, or bone anchored hearing aids (BAHA).

 Our team of experienced, compassionate neurotologists, audiologists, physician assistants and nurses will do everything possible to improve your ability to communicate by tailoring treatment to your needs — including recommending the appropriate device for you based on our decades of expertise evaluating and treating hearing loss.

 At Rush, we partner with the device manufacturers so we can offer our patients the most advanced options.

-- Helping you navigate the process.
-Our knowledgeable staff is also here to support you and your family every step of the way, from answering questions to helping address insurance issues.
+Our knowledgeable staff is here to support you and your family every step of the way, from answering questions to addressing insurance issues.
 We care about your comfort and want you to have the best possible experience.

 The ENT program at Rush is ranked among the best in the nation by U.S. News & World Report and is the highest-ranked ENT program in Illinois, Indiana and Wisconsin.

 The Section of Communication Disorders/Audiology receives consistently high patient satisfaction scores, according to Press Ganey data.